 _________________________________________________________________________________

 Local government education helps students and community members learn how councils work, make decisions, and support the community.
-These programs help people understand their role in the community and how they can make a difference.
+This programme helps people understand their role in the community and how they can make a difference.

 Te Tai o Aorere: Our Place - Your Voice, Your Community, Your Council (S)